 As your plant grows, you’ll get the best results by training it against a wall, fence, trellis or obelisk.
 Passion flowers use tendrils to climb and so are self-clinging.
 To train your plant in the direction you want it to grow, simply tie in the loose stems to secure them.

-If you've enjoyed this article, find plenty more resources over on our climbing plants hub page to help you add vertical interest to your garden.
+If you've enjoyed this article, find plenty more climbing plants resources and expert growing guides over on our hub page to help you add vertical interest to your garden.

 Banner image: Mali lucky/ Shutterstock